Our mission

 Heart Health Study

-The Heart Health Study is the "heart" of our mission.
-Up to 5,000 participants will be comprehensively examined to detect potential risk factors early — before symptoms appear.
-Patients with existing cardiovascular diseases can also benefit from customized treatment options developed after diagnosis.
+The study is the "heart" of our mission.
+Up to 5,000 test subjects between the ages of 18 and 70 will be comprehensively examined in order to investigate risk factors before the first symptoms occur.
+However, patients with existing cardiovascular diseases are also invited to take part.
+After the diagnosis, customized treatment options are developed.

 Join our mission to prevent cardiovascular diseases like heart attacks and strokes through this study.